Cyprus: Here are 10 amazing places you just have to experience is written by The editorial staff, RejsRejsRejs.

 The shared holiday island has it all

-Many Danes dream of a holiday in the southern sun.
-A destination that always offers warm weather, beautiful beaches and beautiful scenery is wonderful Cyprus.
+Many Danes naturally dream of a holiday in the southern sun.
+A destination that always offers warm weather, beautiful beaches and beautiful nature is wonderful Cyprus.

-On your travels to Cyprus you will find that the island is roughly divided in the middle into a northern and a southern part, and it is not always to cross the border.
-Corona has closed the border for tourists between the South and Northern Cyprus, so pay attention to which part you are going for.
+When you travel to Cyprus, you will find that the island is roughly divided in the middle into a northern and a southern part, and it is not always to cross the border.
+Corona has closed the border completely to tourists between the South and Northern Cyprus, so pay attention to which part you are going for.

 Both the Greek and Turkish sides of Cyprus are excellent destinations and there is plenty of history, gastronomy and delicious bathing water to plunge into.

 If you have to fly to Northern Cyprus, you must via Turkey, while you can fly directly to the southern Greek-speaking part of the island with both scheduled, low-cost and charter flights from Denmark.
 This time, we focus on the southern part.

 At the editorial office, we have through advice from our travel community on Facebook gathered good tips for what to experience in the country.
 Read the 10 favorites and get inspiration for what to experience next time you travel to Cyprus.